passariello/stMODAL/README.md

  Custom alert, confirm and popup

  1) use "npm i stmodal" in your project.
- 2) import "stmodal" at top og your index.
+ 2) import "stmodal" at top of your index.

 ## alert